1964 Notre Dame Fighting Irish football team

-The 1964 Notre Dame Fighting Irish football team represented the University of Notre Dame during the 1964 NCAA University Division football season.
+The 1964 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1964 NCAA University Division football season.
+Led by first-year head coach Ara Parseghian, the Fighting Irish compiled a record of 9–1.
 John Huarte was the sixth Notre Dame player to win the Heisman Trophy.
-They were crowned national champions by the National football Foundation at the end of the season (however it is not claimed by the university).
+Notre Dame was crowned national champion by the National Football Foundation (NFF) at the end of the season, however the title is not claimed by the university.